Psychology Major For Students Who Entered UCLA As Freshmen

 Students may declare the Pre-psychology major once they have established a prep GPA by taking at least one prep course for a letter grade at UCLA and have an average prep GPA of 2.5 or higher.

 All of the following Procedures and Requirements are strictly enforced:

 - A C or better is required in Psychology 10, Psychology 100A and Psychology 100B.
 A C- or better is required in the other preparation courses.
 All courses must be taken for a letter grade.

-- The seven preparation courses must be completed by Fall quarter of the 3rd year after the student has entered UCLA.
+- The seven preparation courses must be completed by the end of Fall quarter of the 3rd year after the student has entered UCLA.

 - Repetition of any preparation course more than once results in automatic denial of admission to the major.